SevlaMare/CSS-course-platform/README.md

 ## Acknowledgments

-- A special thanks for the code reviewers.
+- A special thanks to the code reviewers.

 ## 📝 License